Why Does the Side of My Foot Hurt?

 Treatment:

-• The physical remedy to maintain joint flexibility.
+• The physical treatment to keep joints flexible.

 7. Plantar Fasciitis